-In the early evening of April 24, 1943, Coast Guardsmen braved leaping flames and saved New York City from what could have been the largest man-made explosion in history to that point, a blast that would’ve wiped out sections of the harbor and, potentially, large swaths of the larger city and parts of New Jersey.
-Instead, just one ship was lost and zero lives.
+In the early evening of April 24, 1943, the Coast Guard braved leaping flames and saved New York City from what could have been the largest man-made explosion in history to that point, a blast that would've wiped out sections of the harbor and, potentially, large swaths of the larger city and parts of New Jersey.
+Instead, just one ship (SS El Estero) was lost and zero lives.

 While all the other branches rib the Coast Guard for being a band of puddle pirates, it's important when really looking at its history to remember that, first, they actually have conducted a ton of deepwater missions.
 And, more importantly for this discussion, the shallow waters of the world are home to vital and dangerous missions that the Coast Guard does well.

 The Coast Guard often takes on a large role during conflicts to help to ensure that war materiel is safely moved from industrial powerhouses in the U.S. to theaters of war overseas.
 During World War II, this included loading many of the Liberty Ships and other vessels that plied the Atlantic and Pacific.